Skip to main content

 Indian commerce backbone, not WooCommerce

-One operator, one accountability
+One standard, one accountability

 Side by side